How To Manage Email Bounces

 2. Undelivered email

 If bounced emails are in the “undelivered” or “servfail” (server rejection)category, that means that the receiving email server is temporarily unavailable, was overloaded, or couldn’t be found.
 However, if this email address repeatedly bounces on multiple emails, it may mean the server is gone for good.

 If your contact has so many emails in their inbox that they can’t receive more, your emails will bounce back until there’s space for them.
 At times like these, you will receive a “mailbox not available” error.
 These may be soft bounces which will be received once the mailbox space becomes available again.

 If someone goes on vacation or can’t check their email, your emails to them will bounce.
 It’s important to note that, unlike with other bounce categories, this type of bounce means your email was successfully sent to the inbox.
 Check how often this email address ends up in this category.
 If months go by and you are getting the same response, you may want to consider removing the address from your list.

 5. Blocked email

 If the email addresses are placed within the Blocked category, the receiving server has blocked the incoming email.
 This may show in the bounces report as “blocked”, or “relay access denied” or “no SMTP permission”.
 This is often the case among government institutions or schools, or some corporate offices where servers can be stricter when it comes to receiving emails.
-To resolve this issue, you need to get in touch with the contact and request that their system administrators unblock Constant Contact’s IP addresses.
+To resolve this issue, you need to get in touch with your email service provider’s support team.

 This category consists of reasons like spam issues, or id not listed in domino directory, or often bounces that don’t give the server a reason for bouncing too are put in this category.
 Ideally, these addresses also need careful monitoring to achieve better bounce management.